newtonis/Serial-Graphicator/README.md

 ![alt tag](1456029137.92.png)

+### [New] Windows executable for easy install ###

+I have just added to project a new **window standalone executable**, graph.exe.
+In order to run the graphicator you only need to **#download all files in some directory** and then run **graph.exe**.
+I am not sure if currently the serial port on windows works accurately (altough the program does), but if it does not I will make it compatible with that platform soon.

 ### Introduction ###

 Hi.
 I'll explain how to use this simple but useful tool.
 First of all you need a **python** installation complemented with the **pygame** graphics library and the **pyserial** library.
 You'll find plenty of ways to install them on internet and usually you **won't have problems** when installing them.
 After that you only need to **execute** the final **graph.py** to make the program run.
 Here there are some links to make you learn how to install python, pygame and pyserial